 Sensors including motion sensors, contact sensors, and glass break detectors.

 Surveillance cameras can deter when placed in visible locations, and are useful for incident verification and historical analysis.
+Photography can sometimes be useful as well.

 Access control is used to monitor and control traffic through specific access points and areas of the secure facility using surveillance, identification cards, security guards, locks, doors, turnstiles and gates.